BladerX11/VocalScript/README.md

     ![OS indication on release page](assets/release.webp)

 2. Launch the application and click on Application -> Settings in the menubar.
 For MacOS, it will be the application name -> Preferences in your global menu.
-Select your prefered service and enter your information and click save.
+Select your prefered service, enter your information and click save.

     ![Settings button in app](assets/open-settings.webp)
     ![Settings dialog](assets/settings.webp)